“How do I read this?”

 A functional resume is a common choice for a career changer who wants to focus more attention on his or her transferable skills rather than previous employers or job functions.
 Similarly, they are often a choice for recent graduates or others who lack paid work experience.

 Bear in mind that employers are often suspicious of functional resumes because they are also often used to hide employment gaps.
-This format also underplays your prior work experience and the employers for whom you have worked, and may be confusing and harder to read for an employer who is not familiar with this type of format.
+This format also underplays your prior work experience and the employers for whom you have worked, and may be harder to read for an employer who is not familiar with this type of format.

 The Hybrid Resume (Or Combination Resume): Is It Really The Best Of Both Worlds?

 The hybrid or combination resume is similar to a functional resume, but it includes a chronological work history in an effort to combat some of the disadvantages of the functional resume, like suspected gaps in work history.
 In this format, the skills and accomplishments are generally organized in categories like a functional resume, but then the work history (employer, position and dates of employment) is listed in reverse chronological order after the skills and accomplishments are highlighted.

 This type of resume also tends to be longer, which is another potential disadvantage.
 However, a career changer who has a steady work history in another field may find this a better choice than a functional resume to highlight both transferable skills and a solid employment background.

-Regardless of the resume format you choose, it’s important to remember that easy to find information is of the utmost importance.
+Regardless of the resume format you choose, it’s important to remember that easy-to-find information is of the utmost importance.
 A hiring manager or recruiter will not take the time to put together a puzzle to determine what you’re all about.
 Your resume should always paint a clear picture of your work history and abilities.
 Keep this in mind when choosing your resume format.